Vronst/Pygame_Binding_of_Isaac/README.md

 - *surface* -> pygame surface that.
 Used as a screen to draw objects.
 - *background* -> background image.
 - *doors* -> doors object to be drawn.
+- *first* -> if True, there will be no obstacles and no enemies in the room
 <br><br>

 **Methods**: